 In addition to the rallies, the group often hosts informal “meet-ups” throughout the year, from weekend trips to “rolling rallies” where members travel over many days or weeks as a caravan to enjoy destinations like the Grand Canyon or Yellowstone.
 These longer trips are great for single travelers who might be hesitant to attempt the journey by herself.

-There are 17 RVW chapters across the United States, and members can attend any rally across the US that interest them.
+There are 17 RVW chapters across the United States, and members can attend any rally across the US that interests them.
 Many members travel south for the winter and may join a southern chapter such as the Arizona or Florida Chapters, but return home during the summer months where they might participate in rallies associated with their home state area.

 RVing Women also has an annual convention that changes location across the country each year, so that members can attend periodically from all parts of the country.
 Tours and educational seminars, as well as entertainment and vendor offerings, make this a very interesting event to attend and members often arrive early and stay later to enjoy a 10 day or so experience with their RVW “Convention Friends.”